yafetfaf07/VISTA_streaming_app/README.md

 # VISTA_streaming_app
-A video streaming app design using the react library.
+A video streaming app designed using the react library.

 Features included